TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 16/Jeremiah 16.8.md

 ---

-And thou shalt not go into the house of feasting to sit with them, to eat and to drink.
+You shall not go into the house of feasting to sit with them, to eat and to drink.